fsh-nur/2tier-architecture-deployment-aws/README.md

 ### Migrating the "app" and "db" directory:

-## Use the same steps respectively  the "environemt" folder in our local host.
+## Use the same steps respectively  the "environment" folder in our local host.

 1. cd into our ssh folder where our .pem file exists